Initial site visit

 If you engage us as contractors rather than on a barnraising or course provision basis, and you want to get in additional workers / volunteers whom we haven’t trained, you’ll need to do that in consultation with OzEarth team leaders.
 This is because it will slow the workflow to train new people, which can be less than ideal for you in a subcontracting situation; and even experienced workers may work to different standards and with different methods from ours, which will mean again that work will slow while we do the necessary quality control in order to give you a result that we can all be happy and satisfied with.

 We charge 75c per kilometre for travel within Tasmania.
 (This is in line with the Australian Tax Office amount for travel, and covers on-road costs and maintenance as well as fuel.)
 For interstate projects, we will need to be reimbursed for flights, car hire and fuel for the duration of the project.
-Also, you’ll need to put us up somewhere – it doesn’t need to be luxurious, but warmth, a bed, enough power to charge a phone and a laptop, and some means of getting clean after muddy building days would be great.
+Also, you’ll need to put us up somewhere – it doesn’t need to be luxurious, but warmth, a bed, enough power to charge a phone and a laptop, and some means of getting clean after muddy building days are all essential.

 If you can’t afford to pay OzEarth consultancy fees